vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 INFO 90538 --- [ main] c.e.o.ManualObservationApplication : Result was: SOMETHING
 ```

 Our `ObservationTextPublisher` shows the various stages this Observation went through, along with its metadata.
-Notice that we have no `traceId` or `spanId` as usual since the bare minimum tracers are of the `NOOP` variety.
-The following section will add `Zipkin/Brave` implementations that are auto-configured with additional dependencies.

 ## The reactive sample setup

-Let's create a REST application.
+Let's create an HTTP Controller application.
 But, first, go to our second favorite website, the Spring Initializr - [start dot spring dot io](https://start.spring.io), and make the following selections:

 Dependencies:

  * Webflux
  * Actuator
  * Prometheus
+ * Distributed-tracing
  * Lombok

 Platform Version: